HappyFrowl/documentation/Networking.md

 ### RHEL Firewall
 * `firewalld`
-    * Red Hat firewall manager
-    * Used by
+    * The standard in RHEL, and used by
         * RHEL
         * CentOS
         * Alma Linux